FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 according to Goal Width, the Regular Goal Result is found.
 Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

-{::comment}

-    Note:
-    This comment was about load classifications being equivalent among implementations.
-    We deleted tat sentence, keeping this block just for tracking purposes.

-    MB52: Do we have taxonomoy/means to make that equivalence easy to put in place?

-    VP: Add links to Goal Result or Load Classification.
-          But maybe this sentence is not needed in this subsection?

-    MK: It is covered in Sections 4.6.2 Load Classification and 6.1 Load Classification Logic and 6.4.3 Load Classification Computations.

-{:/comment}

-{::comment}

-    Repeating the same search is possible, this is about single search.
-    DONE by mentioning repeated benchmarks.

-{:/comment}

 ### Test Report